wsherry/SYSC3303_Project/README.md

 Installation/setup instructions:

+Iteration 1:

 1) Run server.java as java application and follow the command line prompts.
 Copy the displayed address after configuration is complete.
 2) Run TFTPSim.java as java application. *Not necessary if only running in normal mode.
 3) Run client.java as java application and follow the command line prompts.
 When prompted for the IP adress, paste the IP adress that was copied from the server.
 ** run in the above order

+Iteration 2:
+Installation/setup instructions:

+1. Run server.java as java application and follow the command line prompts.
+Copy/note the displayed address after configuration is complete.
+2. Run TFTPSim.java as java application. *Not necessary if only running in normal mode.
+	2.1 If running TFTPSim.java, follow the command line prompts.
+If you a mode that's not NORMAL mode, you will be prompted for more simulation configurations.
+3. Run client.java as java application and follow the command line prompts.
+When prompted for the IP adress, paste the IP adress that was copied/noted from the server.
+** run in the above order**